bitcoin-api/bitcoin-api-full-stack/MENTIONS.md

 3. AWS has very high security standards which means very high security for your cryptocurrencies and other data. 🛡💂🏼‍♂️

-Because this is open source, more solutions for the cloud infrastructure are always welcome too.💯
+Because Bitcoin-Api is open source, more solutions for the cloud infrastructure are always welcome too.💯

 ----